jdotrjs/phaser3-nineslice/README.md

 ![9-slice layout](./layout.png)

+The red lines are the slices that have been created out of the underlying texture.
+The green rectangle is an area called the "safe usable area" which represents the space that can be used to house content within this 9-slice object.
+It's available as a `Phaser.Geom.Retangle` via `.getUsableBounds` method on the 9 slice object.
+Whenever the object changes x/y position or is resized an event `NineSlice.EVENT.UPDATE_SAFE_BOUNDS` is emitted;
+[code ref][emitref].

+[emitref]: ./src/NineSlice.js#L133

 **Spritesheets and Texture Atlases**

 The fifth paramater is used to specify the texture and can be provided as a